fzehracetin/data-structure-and-algorithms/README.md

 # Data Structures and Algorithms

-All necessary codes for Data Structures and Algorithms that I learned in this course.
+All necessary codes for Data Structures and Algorithms that I learned in the namesake course.

 1- Insertion Sort